dutu/poloLender/faq.md

 ---

-**Q5: The bot is offering loans at a low rate and after couple of hours the lending rates are higher.
+**Q: The bot is offering loans at a low rate and after couple of hours the lending rates are higher.
 Why is this happening and why is the bot not waiting longer for higher rates?**

-See Q3 and Q4 above.
+See the two previous questions above.